 Family members who are not EU-citizens, but living in the UK with the EU citizen, also have to apply under the EU Settlement Scheme.

-Close family members of the EU family member (settled in the UK), will have no time limit on when they can join the EU family member in the UK.
+Some close family members of the EU family member (settled in the UK), will have no time limit on when they can join the EU family member in the UK.
 They will, however, have to prove that the relationship still exists at the time when they join the EU family member in the UK.
 Spouses will only be able to apply under the EUSS if their relationship with the EU national existed at 31 December 2020

 The following persons are recognised as ‘close family members’ by the Home Office: civil partners, unmarried partners, dependant children, grandchildren, parents, and grandparents.
 The family members do not have to be EU citizens themselves.
 They can be of any nationality.